Flizpay/flizpay-for-woocommerce/README.txt

     - Fixed Logo size for some themes
     - Updated checkout description and translations

+- 1.1.0
+  - ADDED
+    - Refund for discounted items
+    - New Logo

+  - FIXED
+    - Payment failed page adjustment

+- 1.2.0
+  - ADDED
+    - Customization of the checkout button

+  - FIXED
+    - Default translations for non supported languages

 == Upgrade Notice ==

+= v1.2.0 =
+* Checkout button customization and fix on default translations

 = v1.1.0 =
 * Refund for discounted items, new logo and pages adjustments